ne-sachirou/go-graceful/README.md

     - If the specified timeout period elapses, a forced termination will occur.
 By default, it terminates immediately.
 - Multiple servers can be started gracefully.
   - If one of the servers fails to start, all started servers will be terminated gracefully.
-- The HTTP and GRPC servers implement a wrapper function for easy startup.
+- The HTTP and gRPC servers implement a wrapper function for easy startup.

 ## Usage Examples